 Washington, DC is a few hours drive away from several beaches.
 Destinations along the Chesapeake Bay and the Atlantic Ocean offer the region a wide selection of activities including everything from swimming to boating to crabbing to viewing wildlife.
-Whether you prefer a quiet getaway or an active vacation, you can find it within a short drive from the capital region.
+Whether you prefer to load up your beach wagon for a quiet getaway or an active vacation, you can find it within a short drive from the capital region.

 See the following to learn about the best beaches near Washington, DC.

 Assateague Island is most known for the more than 300 wild ponies who wander the beaches.
 Since this is a national park, camping is allowed but you’ll have to drive to nearby Ocean City, Maryland or Chincoteague Island, Virginia to find hotel accommodations.
 This is a great place for bird watching, seashell collecting, clamming, swimming, surf fishing, beach hiking, and more.
 For visiting tips and to learn much more about this spectacular destination along the Maryland coastline, see Assateague Island - A National Seashore Visitor's Guide.